egagnon77/GildedRoseKata/Readme.md

 * "Conjured" items degrade in Price twice as fast as normal items

-Feel free to make any changes to the UpdatePrice method and add any new code as long as everything still works correctly.
+Feel free to make any changes (Refactoring) to the UpdatePrice method and add any new code as long as everything still works correctly (Test business rules using TDD).
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.
+However, do not alter the Item class or Items property.